Skip to main content

 No. The check is useful when policy, ownership, and tool visibility are still developing.
 It helps identify the minimum controls and evidence that should come next.

-No. Summit Guard provides practical AI governance and cyber risk guidance.
-Interpretation of legal duties, professional obligations, and assurance needs should stay with appropriately qualified advisers.
+Summit Guard provides practical AI governance and cyber risk guidance.
+Specialist interpretation of legal duties, professional obligations, independent attestation, or compliance sign-off should stay with appropriately qualified advisers.

 Need a clearer view of AI use across the firm?

-Start with a short scoping conversation.
-We will confirm whether an AI governance check is the right next step.
+Request a short scoping conversation.
+We will confirm whether the Professional Services AI Governance Check is the right starting point and what information would be needed to proceed.

 Request a scoping conversation